Australia's AMP logs $1.3 billion in quarterly outflows

-Oct 24 (Reuters) - AMP Ltd AMP.AX on Thursday said outflows at its Australian wealth management unit in the third quarter rose 30%, as damaging revelations of misconduct from a sector-wide inquiry continued to drive clients away.
+Oct 24 (Reuters) - AMP Ltd AMP.AX said on Thursday outflows in its Australian wealth management unit rose 30% in the third quarter, as damaging revelations of misconduct from a sectorwide inquiry continued to drive clients away.

 For the quarter ended Sept.
 30, the division recorded net outflows of A$1.94 billion ($1.33 billion), against A$1.49 billion worth of outflows a year earlier.